All About Scene Description

 Now, your Teaser needn’t have a dead body in it – that’s not my point.
 Instead, think about what your Teaser SETS UP in terms of story (ie. the case, in CSI and NCIS).
 It’s called a “teaser” for a reason, so tease us.

-6) Chop up those “notes to reader”
+6) Chop up those “notes to reader” in scene description

 Get rid of any “notes to reader” you have in there.
 Seriously, we read all day.
 We don’t need to be told *how* to read your screenplay, Mofos.
 Oh wait: there’s some special information we need to be made aware of??
 THEN PUT IT IN THE STORY.
 And as for freaking out about various layout things, especially dialogue/different languages?
 DUDES.
 Just make sure it’s not too messy on the page and it’s easy to read and you’re done.
 Honest guv!